scalawithcats/scala-with-cats/src/pages/applicatives/combine.md

-## Combining Pairs of Values
+## Combining Values using Applicatives

 Applicatives are used to combine values within a context.
 The `ap` method defines how to combine the contexts, and the `func` parameter defines how to define the values within those contexts.
-The types on the `ap` method are difficult to parse at first, so we'll start with a simpler example---combining pairs of precisely two values.
+The types on the `ap` method are difficult to parse at first, so we'll start with a simpler example---*combining pairs* of values.

+### Combining Pairs of Values

 Imagine we want to read two numbers from a user and combine them by adding them together.
 Reading a number may succeed or fail, so the computation as a whole can also fail.
 Existing Scalaz types such as `\/` presuppose certain combination semantics so we'll define our own `Result` type to model failure in this example.
 Here's the code: